kjaffel/ZA_FullAnalysis/bamboo_/ZAMachineLearning/README.md

 ### Data split :
 Depending on the ratios in ``parameters.py``, a boolean mask is generated for each dataset : ``False -> test set`` and ``True -> training set``.

 The mask is generated as a ``.npy`` object based on the suffix in ``parameters.py``.

-- *Note* : If they do not exist, they will be generated and saved.
-If they exist they will just be loaded.
+The point of the mask is that for each hyperparameter the training and test data will be the same and not randomized at each trial.

-- *Warning* : If the data changes, the code will exit with an error because the masks do not fit anymore (either delete them or change suffix).
+- **Note:** If they do not exist, they will be generated and saved.
+If they exist they will just be loaded unless you specifiy ``--nocache``.
-- *Tip* : The point of the mask is that for each hyperparameter the training and test data will be the same and not randomized at each trial.
+- **Warning:** If the data are changed, the code will exit with an error because the masks do not fit anymore (either delete them or regenerate them using ``--nocache``).

 ### Preprocessing :
 Preprocessing is very important in machine learning to give all the features of the training the same importance.
 We are using here the [Standard Scaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html), the point is to apply ``z -> z-mean/std``.
 Where mean and std are the mean and standard deviation of the *training* data.